datacoves/setup_template/README.md

 ## Getting Started

-To make us of this repo on your dbt journey with Datacoves, follow these steps:
+To make use of this repo on your dbt journey with Datacoves, follow these steps:

 1. **Clone This Repository**:
    - Clone this repository to your local machine using the command: